KalaKit/KalaServer/readme.md

 # Cloudflare tunnel

-This server supports Cloudflare tunnel but is not required to use it.
-If you wish to use Cloudflare tunnel then you must manually [download](https://github.com/cloudflare/cloudflared/releases) it and place it to C:\cloudflared or /home/cloudflared.
+*KalaServer* supports Cloudflare tunnel but is not required to use it.
+If you wish to use Cloudflare tunnel then you must manually [download](https://github.com/cloudflare/cloudflared/releases) it and place it to C:\cloudflared or /usr/local/bin.

 ---